Blackstone defers more compensation ahead of unit spinout

 Blackstone employees receive on average 15 to 20 percent of their compensation in shares, and are entitled to these shares in four annual installments.
 They were previously allowed to keep these shares even if they left the New York-based firm in the interim.

-The change in the vesting schedule, which was made in the fourth quarter, means that Blackstone employees in its advisory businesses could lose shares they were entitled to as compensation if they left early, making them less vulnerable to recruitment pitches from other investment banking boutiques such as Moelis & Co (MC.N) and Evercore Partners Inc (EVR.N).
+The change in the vesting schedule, which was made in the fourth quarter, means that Blackstone employees in its advisory businesses could lose shares they were entitled to as compensation if they left early, making them less vulnerable to recruitment pitches from other investment banking boutiques such as Moelis & Co and Evercore Partners Inc.

 “The shares immediately vest, we changed it to three years.
 This has retention characteristics that are helpful, so that impacts advisory and (Blackstone’s hedge funds investment arm) BAAM in particular,” Chief Financial Officer Laurence Tosi told investors and analysts on Blackstone’s quarterly earnings call.